CaptainCrowbar/rs-core/docs/alias.md

 class std::hash<Alias>;
 ```

-Hash functions.
-This is defined if `std::hash<T>` is defined, and returns the
+Hash functions This is defined if `std::hash<T>` is defined, and returns the
 same value.